US ambassador: Victims in Amsterdam stabbing are Americans

 - Slithering surprise found under hood of SUV in Wisconsin

+“We wish them a speedy recovery and are working closely with the City of Amsterdam to provide assistance to them and their families,” Hoekstra said.

-Police say they are still trying to establish a motive for the attack and say it was possibly motivated by extremism.
+Police say they are still trying to establish a reason for the attack, including whether it was motivated by extremism.

+A statement issued late Friday by Amsterdam’s city council said that the Americans did not appear to have been victims of a targeted attack.

+Initial police inquiries did not indicate that the victims were chosen deliberately or with a clear reason, Amsterdam authorities said.
+“The investigation is still underway, and all scenarios remain open for the investigation team,” the City Hall statement said.